oshablue/dacqman/README.md

 dotnet build

+verify the build output is core app (if you opted for SBS above)

 Then proceed with the console app to work with the library

 dotnet new console -o ShowCase dotnet sln add ShowCase/ShowCase.csproj

+(SBS test in dacqman from the tested build in electron edge js quick start - just copy the dll over to dacqman with name indicating 21202 coreapp 2)

 ShowCase/Program.cs
 ```